Wichita man charged with five armed robberies

-WICHITA, KAN. – A Wichita man was charged in federal court Tuesday with five armed robberies.
+WICHITA, Kan.
+(KSNW) – A 20-year-old Wichita man was charged in federal court Tuesday with five armed robberies.

-Darren Green, 20, of Wichita was charged with five counts of robbery and five counts of brandishing a handgun during the robberies.
+Darren Green was charged with five counts of robbery and five counts of brandishing a handgun during the robberies.

 Green was charged with the following robberies: